mbarzegary/mbarzegary.github.io/videos.md

 ## <a name="educational"></a> Educational content

 These are the recorded sessions of teaching activities I have had or the videos I created for educational purposes.
+Moreover, I regularly record and publish videos in [TuxRiders](https://www.youtube.com/channel/UC7tFIxB0O2Uhf9afEi_DISw) on topics related to open-source scientific computing.

 #### An Introduction to Reaction-Diffusion-Advection Equation